 Please contact us to learn more about ways that you can assist the Touchet Educational Foundation fulfill our mission to help students succeed in their educational goals.

-The Touchet Educational Foundation also offers scholarship opportunities for Touchet graduates who have attained college level, junior standing (or higher,) and are pursuing a bachelors or advanced educational degree.
+The Touchet Educational Foundation also offers scholarship opportunities for Touchet graduates who have attained college level junior standing (or higher,) and are pursuing a bachelors or advanced degree.

-Providing financial support for Touchet students in pursuit of educational opportunities, and encouraging community support for higher education.
+Providing financial support for Touchet graduates in pursuit of educational opportunities, and encouraging community support for higher education.

 Helping Touchet graduates in their pursuit of higher education